Skip to main content

 General Tips

 • Our biggest tip is to be SPECIFIC.
-Select Mode helps a lot with this.
+Select Mode helps because providing “context” to the AI is key to getting accurate results.
 Remember that the AI cannot read your mind.

-• You can use ChatGPT to generate a prompt for you.
+• Use ChatGPT to generate a prompt for you.
 The more specific the better.

-• If you don’t see any changes, ask the AI to explain what it did.
-It might have made a new page but didn’t link a button to it
+• Don’t see any changes?
+Ask the AI to explain what it did.
+Switch to /Ask mode.
+For example, It might have made a new page but didn’t link a button to it.

 Select Mode lets you click on specific elements in your design to tell the AI exactly what you want to change.
-This eliminates confusion and makes your prompts much more precise.
 How to use Select Mode:

-1. Toggle it on from the bottom-left corner of the chat
+1. Toggle on Select Mode from the bottom-left corner of the chat

 2. Click any element in your design (button, text, image, etc.)